W00glin/ansible_pop_os-desktop-/README.md

 $ bash ./install.sh
 ```

 Then you need to copy the `group_vars/all.yml` to `group_vars/local.yml` and customize the which role you need suits your needs.
-All roles except `locales`,`common`, and `desktop` are disabled by default.
+All roles are disabled by default.
+To customize the install, simply enable any of the boolean options in the  `all.yml` file.

 Run `ansible-playbook ansible-desktop.yml --ask-become-pass` and enter your sudo password to run the playbook